anirudhpundhir1/SchoolHostel/README.md

 # problem statement

 New students join a school and need to be assigned to one of 4 boarding houses.
-As students come in, they registertheirroll number, class & food preference.
+As students come in, they register their roll number, class & food preference.
 There are 2 classes - A and B, and two food preferences - V & NV.
 There are 4 boarding houses with equal but limited capacity.
-The hat follows a first in first out policy with the following rules -
+The hat follows a
+first in first out policy with the following rules -

 ● Queue will be processed based on the time a studentregistered, first in first out